Robert Plaga

-Robert Plaga (born 21 July 1978) is a Czech politician and university teacher.
-He served as Minister of Education, Youth and Sports in the Cabinet of Andrej Babiš.
+Robert Plaga (born 21 July 1978) is a Czech politician and university teacher who has served as Minister of Education since December 2025 in the third cabinet of Andrej Babiš, and previously from 2017 to 2021 in the second cabinet of Andrej Babiš.

 Political career

-In December 2011, Plaga joined the Ministry of Education, Youth and Sports of the Czech Republic.
-However, he left the position at the ministry, stating that his ideas about professional management of the agenda did not coincide with the ideas of the ministry.
+In December 2011, Plaga joined the Ministry of Education, Youth and Sports, but later left his position, stating that his ideas about professional management of the agenda did not coincide with the ideas of the ministry.

-Between 2012 and 2015, Plaga worked as the director of the Center for Technology Transfer of the Mendel University in Brno.
+Between 2012 and 2015, Plaga was the director of the Center for Technology Transfer of Mendel University in Brno.

-After the resignation of the elected and appointed rector Vojtěch Adam, who did not take on the management of Mendel University, he was entrusted with the management of the university in the beginning of February 2022 as Deputy Minister of Education.
-He led the school for two months, at the end of March 2022, Jan Mareš took over as rector.
+After the resignation of rector Vojtěch Adam, Plaga was entrusted with the management of Mendel University in the beginning of February 2022 as Deputy Minister of Education.
+He held the position for two months, before Jan Mareš took over at the end of March 2022.

-After leaving ANO, Plaga he became Deputy Minister of Minister of Education, Youth and Sports in Cabinet of Petr Fiala.
+After leaving ANO, Plaga became Deputy Minister of Education, Youth and Sports in the cabinet of Petr Fiala.